 Watch: First Full Trailer for F. Javier Gutiérrez's Horror Sequel 'Rings'

 "You've opened up a door… And now no one is safe."
-Paramount has released the first full trailer for Rings, the third film in the Ring series, originally a remake of the Japanese horror film.
+Paramount has released the first full trailer for Rings, the third film in the Ring series, which started from a remake of the Japanese horror film.
 The second film was released back in 2005, three years after the first Ring hit theaters in 2002.
-This new one picks up 13 years after the first film and it's just as creepy.
+This new one picks up 13 years after the first film and looks just as creepy.
 The cast includes Laura Wiggins, Aimee Teegarden, Johnny Galecki, Lizzie Brocheré, Alex Roe, Zach Roerig, and Bonnie Morgan as Samara.
 This looks like another eerie entry in the horror series.
-The blind man giving her information is pretty cool, I just hope the rest of it is actually good.
-The plane sequence at the end is also cool, but I think that's the opening scene.
+The blind man giving her information is pretty cool, I just hope the rest of it is good.
+The plane sequence at the end is also cool, I'm guessing that's the opening scene.

 Here's the first official trailer (+ poster) for F. Javier Gutiérrez's Rings, direct from YouTube: